FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2021-01-25-ga_temporal.md

 {: .center}
 <img src="../images/ossoff_perdue_wp.png">

-The model was also set up to take data that was far out from the election date with much more uncertanty than polls close to the election.
-This allows the model to utilize even really early polling data, but not allow that early polling data to overshadow the polls taken right near election date.
-So if there was a shift in public opinion in the polling data like we saw the model wouldn't hang on to the previous polls too tightly.
-Everything worked as expected here.

-What we also see is the expected vote share distributions become tighter and tighter as the election nears.
-The basic assumption is that if the polls are accurately capturing public sentiment then were will be less time for people to be swayed to change their minds as the polls get closer to the election date.
+The model makes use of all the polling data but as the election date nears the model steadily decreases the amount of uncertainty applied to the polls.
+The basic assumption is that there will be less time for people to be swayed to change their minds as the polls get closer to the election date.
 As both political parties will be trying their hardest to sway public opinion the uncertainty is symmetric.
+So polls closer to election day have a much bigger impact on the final output compared to early polls.

 {: .center}
 <img src="../images/warnock_loeffler_vs.png">